yunethiri/DSA4262-geneandtonic/README.md

 - **[Testing the Prediction Script](#testing-the-prediction-script)**<br>

 # Installation
 It is recommended to use [Python version 3.8](https://www.python.org).
+(Default Python Version on Ubuntu)

 ## If Running on Local Machine: